-Quick and easy to prepare, salsa Criolla is an onion relish that is the perfect accompaniment to so many dishes, especially butifarra, a famous Peruvian ham sandwich.
+Easy to prepare, Salsa Criolla is an onion relish that's the perfect accompaniment to so many dishes, especially butifarra, a famous Peruvian ham sandwich.
 Lime juice is the key ingredient—it adds a bright flavor that sweetens the onions and livens up everything else on the plate.
 Soaking the onions in salted water beforehand also sweetens them and adds to the flavor of the salsa.

-For authenticity's sake, it is important to cut the onions "a la pluma," or like feathers.
-Slice them into very thin half moons, retaining the curve of the onion, so that they look like little curls on the plate.
+For authenticity's sake, it is important to cut the onions "a la pluma" or like feathers.
+Slice them into very thin half-moons, retaining the curve of the onion, so that they look like little curls on the plate.
 In Peru, this salsa is made with ají chile peppers, but jalapeños make a reasonable substitute.
-(Be sure to wear gloves when seeding and slicing the chilis.)
+(Be sure to wear gloves when seeding and slicing the peppers.)
 Some people also add tomatoes and garlic.

 - 2 red onions (sliced into very thin half-moons)

-- 1 to 2 ají peppers (or jalapenos: seeded and sliced into very thin matchsticks, to taste)
+- 1 to 2 ají peppers, or jalapenos, to taste (seeded and sliced into very thin matchsticks)

 - 1 tablespoon cilantro (chopped fresh, or parsley, or a combination of both)

 2 tablespoons lime juice, freshly squeezed